-You've been hurt in a workplace accident.
-You've been taken to the hospital to get medical treatment.
-You're recovering from your injury and may not be able to return to work, at least not right away.
+You’ve been hurt in a workplace accident.
+You’ve been taken to the hospital to get medical treatment.
+You’re recovering from your injury and may not be able to return to work, at least not right away.
 Now what?
-The experienced workers' compensation attorneys at Lourie Law Firm can help injured workers file a claim to get the benefits they need and deserve.
+What are the steps to filing a workers’ compensation claim?
+The experienced workers’ compensation attorneys at Lourie Law Firm can help injured workers file a claim to get the benefits they need and deserve.

 Workers’ compensation is designed to provide medical expenses and lost wages for employees who have been hurt on the job.
 It’s a “no fault” system.
 That means it doesn’t matter who caused the accident that led to the injury.
 All a worker has to do is establish that he or she was injured, and that the injury was directly related to the job.

 But how do you go about getting those benefits?
 We’ve put together this guide to help injured workers understand the steps they need to take for filing a workers’ compensation claim.

 Your employer may tell you that it’s not necessary to have a lawyer to file a workers’ compensation claim.
 That is true, but employers and their insurance carriers often try to minimize payments for claims, and may even try to deny a claim completely.
 That’s when it helps to have an experienced workers’ compensation attorney on your side.
 At the very least, you should consult an attorney to learn your options and protect your rights.